 When a three phase supply is applied to the stator windings, a voltage is induced in the rotor windings of the machine.
 The greater will be the relative motion of the rotor and the stator magnetic fields, the greater will be the resulting rotor voltage.
 The largest relative motion occurs at the standstill condition.
 This condition is also known as the locked rotor or blocked rotor condition.
 If the induced rotor voltage at this condition is E20 then the induced voltage at any slip is given by the equation shown below:

 The rotor resistance is constant and is independent of the slip.
 The reactance of the induction motor depends upon the inductance of the rotor and the frequency of the voltage and current in the rotor.

-If L2 is the inductance of rotor, the rotor reactance is given by the equation shown below.
+If L2 is the inductance of the rotor, the rotor reactance is given by the equation shown below:

 Here, I2 is the slip frequency current produced by a slip frequency induced voltage sE20 acting in the rotor circuit having an impedance per phase of (R2 + jsX20).

 Now, dividing the equation (5) by slip s we get the following equation:

 The R2 is a constant resistance and a variable leakage reactance sX20.
 Similarly, the rotor circuit shown below has a constant leakage reactance X20 and a variable resistance R2/s.

 Equation (6) above explains the secondary circuit of an imaginary transformer, with a constant voltage ratio and with the same frequency of both sides.
 This imaginary stationary rotor carries the same current as of the actual rotating rotor.
 This makes it possible to transfer the secondary rotor impedance to the primary stator side.